elnino9ykl/ERF-PSPNet/README.md

 For training/deployment, you can also use the environment of [[PASS](https://github.com/elnino9ykl/PASS)],

                                  the environment of [[ERFNet](https://github.com/Eromera/erfnet_pytorch)],
                                  or the environment of [[PIWISE](https://github.com/bodokaiser/piwise)].

-Network architectures: ERFNet, ERF-PSPNet (ERFNet with PSPNet) Loss functions: Cross entropy, Focal loss
+Network architectures: ERFNet, ERF-PSPNet (ERFNet with PSPNet),

+Loss functions: Cross entropy, Focal loss,

-Datasets: Cityscapes, Mapillary Vistas
+Datasets: Cityscapes, Mapillary Vistas,

-Data augmentations: Textual and geometric augmentations
+Data augmentations: Textual and geometric augmentations.

 # News